matthiasnagel/workflow/PAPER.md

 The pre-test section is done.
 The tests should now be ready to pass and return a test result.

 After the tests took place, the section ```after_script``` comes into play.
 There the scheme is dropped ```php artisan migrate:reset --env=travis``` and the whole framework cache gets cleared ```php artisan cache:clear```.

+## GitHub

+We highly recommend to use (Git)[http://git-scm.com/], the state of the art tool for version control.
+Withit you have access to the change history of your code.
+In the next lines we demonstrate the basic usage of that helpful tool.

+Create a new directory ```mkdir myproject```, open it ```cd myproject``` and perform a ```git init``` to create a new git repository.
+You can propose changes (add it to the index) using ```git add <filename>``` or ```git add *```.
+This is the first step in the basic git workflow.
+To actually commit these changes use ```git commit -m "Commit message"```.
+Now the file is committed to the local HEAD, but not in your remote repository yet.
+Your changes are now in the HEAD of your local working copy.
+To send those changes to your remote repository, execute ```git push origin master```.
+If you have not cloned an existing repository and want to connect your repository to a remote server, you need to add it with ```git remote add origin <server>```.
+Now you are able to push your changes to the selected remote server.
+We used a (public GitHub repository)[https://github.com/csm-sem/workflow] for version control and connected it with (Travis CI)[https://travis-ci.org/csm-sem/workflow].

 ## Application